Science on Tap

 Evi Numen, “For Science!
 Four Tales of Body Snatching, Organ Collecting, and Fraud in 19th-Century Philadelphia”

 Science on Tap is presented by a consortium of five Philadelphia institutions:

-For more information, follow Science on Tap on Facebook, or e-mail firstname.lastname@example.org.
+For more information, follow Science on Tap on Facebook, visit the Science on Tap website, or e-mail firstname.lastname@example.org.